fra87/RouterScraper/README.md

 - `Makefile`: Makefile to help running development scripts
 - **src/routerscraper**: Folder with the scraping package
     - `basescraper.py`: Contains the base class implementation
+    - `requestscraper.py`: Contains the base class for scrapers using requests
+    - `seleniumscraper.py`: Contains the base class for scrapers using Selenium
     - `dataTypes.py`: Module to group data types used in the functions
     - `fastgate_dn8245f2.py`: Contains the implementation for the Fastgate Huawei DN8245f2
     - `technicolor_tg789vacv2.py`: Contains the implementation for the Technicolor TG789vac v2
+    - `tplink_m7000.py`: Contains the implementation for the TP-Link M7000
 - **tests**: Folder with the unit tests.
 Each test file in this folder implements tests linked to the corresponding file in the **routerscraper** folder; if necessary, helper files group